boardshapes/boardshapes/serialization/serialization_spec.md

 Represents a shape's appearance as a mask.

+This mask, along with data about the shapes position (see [[10] Shape Geometry](#8-shape-geometry)) can be used to extract the image for the shape from a base image.
+If no base image is provided, it can fallback to using the shape's color (see [[9] Shape Color](#9-shape-color)).

-It is not recommended to use this chunk type while also using "[10] Shape Image".
+It is not recommended to use this chunk type while also using [[10] Shape Image](#10-shape-image).

+It is recommended to use this chunk type instead of [[10] Shape Image](#10-shape-image) in any scenario where:

+1. The base PNG/JPEG image, generally the same image that generated the Boardshapes data, is available during deserialization, so that masks can be used against it.
+2. The color palette of the shape images only consists of the shape's designated color (see [[9] Shape Color](#9-shape-color)) and blank pixels.

+This is because storing masks instead of PNG images takes up significantly less space.

 #### Structure